Skip to Content

 Workplace Harassment Lawyer

 When harassment at work starts to affect your sleep, your health, or your relationships, it can feel like you have nowhere to turn.
 You should not have to choose between your paycheck and your dignity.
-At Phillips & Associates, PLLC, we help employees who are dealing with workplace harassment understand their rights and take steps toward a safer future.
+Talking with a workplace harassment lawyer can help you understand your rights and start to regain a sense of control.

-Our firm represents workers only, and never employers or corporations.
-We focus on sexual harassment, employment discrimination, retaliation, and pregnancy discrimination, so we understand how these problems unfold in real workplaces.
-Our attorneys work on a no-fee guarantee unless compensation is secured, which means our goal is to remove as many barriers as we can when you decide to reach out.
+At Phillips & Associates, PLLC, we help employees who are dealing with harassment, discrimination, retaliation, and pregnancy-related mistreatment.
+Our firm represents workers only and never employers or corporations, so our loyalty is always with the people who contact us for help.
+We work on a no-fee guarantee unless compensation is secured, and our goal is to remove as many barriers as we can when you decide to reach out.

 What Counts As Workplace Harassment?

-One type of unlawful harassment is a hostile work environment.
+One common type of unlawful harassment is a hostile work environment.
 This can arise when slurs, insults, unwanted sexual advances, degrading jokes, or other offensive behavior occur often enough, or are serious enough, that they change the conditions of your job.
 A coworker who occasionally annoys you is not the same as a supervisor who repeatedly uses racist terms, makes lewd comments, or mocks your pregnancy in front of others.

-Another type involves more direct job actions that are based on your protected characteristics.
+Another pattern involves direct job actions that are based on protected characteristics.
 For example, an employer might cut your hours, deny promotions, or fire you because you reported sexual harassment or because you are pregnant.
 These decisions can violate employment discrimination and retaliation laws, and they often appear alongside hostile work environment claims.
+Harassing conduct can come from supervisors, managers, coworkers, or even customers and vendors, depending on the circumstances.

-Common Forms Of Harassment Our Attorneys See
+Common Harassment Situations We See

 Harassment can take many forms, and it often targets more than one aspect of a person’s identity.
 Our attorneys handle a wide range of cases, and several patterns appear again and again.